ProjectXsent/Xidi-SDL2/README.md

 ## [Xidi Game Configurations](https://github.com/ProjectXsent/XidiGameConfigurations)

-- List of games that can be played using Xidi so far.
+- List of games that works with Xidi so far.

 ## Limitations